thepanacealab/annotated_twitter_covid19_dataset/annotation_scripts/README.md

 ## Instructions - How to use the scripts

 All the three tagger scripts requires a TSV file as argument.
 Such TSV file consists of a dataset of tweets with a specific structure.
 Some examples can be found [here](https://github.com/thepanacealab/covid19_twitter "here").
-It is important that the TSV file **should not** include any headers.
+It is important that the TSV file **should not** include any headers, and should have at least the following order and columns: *Tweet_Id, Date, Time, Verified, Tweet_Text, Language*

 ### MedaCy - Using the *medacy_tagger.py* script